mateuszone/AdvertisementAPI/README.md

 `sudo docker ps`

-##### copy id of the conteinerid with web in name and go back to previous terminal and type command with copied conteinerid:
+##### copy id of the conteinerid with web in name and type below command with copied conteinerid:

 `sudo docker exec -it conteinerid bash`